 - -c Only run compiled code do not run any interpreters. - -C Compile the programs, but do not run them. - --concurrency=NUM The number of tests to run concurrently.
 Defaults to the number of (hyper-)cores available. - --exclude=tag Do not run test cases that contain the given tag.
-Cases marked with "disable" are ignored by default.
+Cases marked with "disable" are ignored by default, as are cases marked "no_foo", where foo is the backend used.